 Unauthorised absence exceeding 40 sessions may result in a child being removed from the school roll.
 Further explanation of Penalty Notices can be found below.

 As a staff we encourage good attendance and punctuality through various awards and celebrate any improvements in attendance.
 We aim to work with our pupils and their parents/carers so that the course of action detailed above are not necessary.

 If you have any questions about attendance or would like a copy of our Schools Attendance Policy please contact the school office or refer to the policy & leaflet section on this website.

-If a pupil has at least 15 sessions (half day = 1 session) unauthorised absence in the current and/or previous term, including leave of absence where permission has not been requested or requested and denied, the Head Teacher can apply for a Penalty Notice to be issued by the Local Authority.
+If a pupil has at least 15 sessions (half day = 1 session) unauthorised absence in the current and/or previous term, including leave of absence where permission has not been requested or requested and denied, the Principal can apply for a Penalty Notice to be issued by the Local Authority.
 A fine of £60 is issued if paid within 21 days or £120 if paid within 28 days.
 Fines can be issued to each parent/carer for each child.
 Parents can discharge potential liability for conviction by paying the penalty.
 Should the fine not be paid in full within 28 days, the Local Authority must consider prosecution.